metamodern-design/documentation/src/content/borders-lede.md

-Metamodern's design system expands Tailwind's border width and radius options.
+Our design system includes expanded border width and radius options.